mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "You think we're broken.
 A derailed train bumbling around in the dark.
 I'll tell you what we are.
 We tried to make the only home that made sense to us.
 But you just couldn't stand it, could you?
 You had to come here and burn it all down.
 Nobody here can have a shred of fucking happiness."

-    Thi took hae hand away from Kip's neck and he gasped for air between tears and cries of pain.
+    Thi took hae hand away from Kipnu's neck and he gasped for air between tears and cries of pain.
 Lissa rummaged in hae dressings and took out an ornate pipe, well-used and wooden, and lit it with a hot tip.
 The embers were slow to light, and few to number, but thi took a drag anyway.

     "Why fire?" thi asked, crouching a few paces away.
 "You could have ambushed us or held some of us for ransom.
 But fire.
 Why?"